 Yet despite the powerful Holy Ghost anointing upon these two kings of Israel, both of them subsequently sinned grievously and failed the Lord.
 The trajectory of King Saul’s life went steadily downward, even to the point where he consulted a spiritist medium!
 (1 Samuel 28:3-8).
 And King David planned a murder and committed adultery (2 Samuel, chapter 11).

 Jesus, the incarnate Son of God, was conceived by the Holy Spirit in the womb of the virgin Mary (Matthew 1:20-21).
 But He also needed a Holy Spirit anointing —which came upon Him 30 years later — to do all that God had called Him to do (see Luke 3:21-23; 4:1-2,14).
 An interesting pattern for us can be seen in the life of Jesus.
-As we have seen, in coming from heaven to earth, He was conceived in Mary’s womb by the Holy Spirit.
+As we have seen, in coming from heaven to earth, Jesus was conceived in Mary’s womb by the Holy Spirit.
 Similarly — in our case by repentance and faith in Christ (Acts 20:21) — we can be born of the Holy Spirit, that is, spiritually “born again” (John 3:3-6).
 Let’s take this a step further.
 Jesus had the Holy Spirit in His life from His very conception.
 But He did not do His first miracle, at the wedding feast of Cana, until after His anointing (not His conception) by the Holy Spirit.
 John 2:11 says, “This beginning of miracles did Jesus in Cana of Galilee, and manifested forth his glory; and his disciples believed on him.”
 Likewise for us, the "unction" of the Spirit, kept fresh and stirred up in us, will open the door for life and ministry in the Pentecostal power of the Holy Spirit, including the supernatural spiritual gifts.